George F. Wittenberg, MD, PhD

 Professional Organization Membership

-• Organization for Human Brain Mapping, 2001-Present
+• American Society of Neurorehabilitation Organization for Human Brain Mapping, 1999-Present and past-President

 • Neural Control of Movement Society, 2004-Present